mr152here/Nebulon-Monsters/README.md

 ### Install and run
 You can download compiled game from the [itch.io](https://mr152here.itch.io/nebulon-monsters) or from the github [releases](https://github.com/mr152here/Nebulon-Monsters/releases).
-For Linux you will need libraries libSDL2 and libSDL2_mixer from your package manager.
+For Linux build you will need libraries libSDL2 and libSDL2_mixer in your system from your package manager.

 ```
 cd nebulons